-Help to get back on track
+Case study: Help to get back on track

 Benjamin's life was only getting better.
-He business, had printed business cards and was about to buy a ute.
+He had saved enough money to start his own business, had printed business cards and was about to buy a ute.
 Then the COVID-19 pandemic hit and his world came crashing down.
 Benjamin came in to meet with the Emergency Relief for Asylum Seekers (ERAS) team at SSI's Parramatta office after losing his job due to the pandemic and being evicted from his home.
-He had been sleeping in his car, his bank balance was \$200 and he the ERAS team had secured emergency make arrangements to pay his fines.
-He was provided a voucher for fuel so he could take food, a bed to sleep in and a plan to get his
+He had been sleeping in his car, his bank balance was \$200 and he had no money for fuel or his parking fines.